lexik/LexikMaintenanceBundle/Resources/doc/index.md

     lexik:maintenance:lock --no-interaction

-Or (with the optional ttl overwriting)
+Or (with the optional ttl overwriting and a start at Christmas)

-    lexik:maintenance:lock 3600 -n
+    lexik:maintenance:lock 3600 -s "2017-12-24 18:00" -n

 ---------------------